quantiacs/documentation/en/source/user_guide/data_futures.md

 future_list
 ```

-The command returns a list with all available futures contracts, with their identifiyng symbols and full names:
+The command returns a list with all available futures contracts, with their identifying symbols and full names:

 ```python
 [{'id': 'F_AD', 'name': 'Australian Dollar'},